mbhall88/pafpy/pdoc_md/pafpy/pafrecord.md

     `is_unmapped(self) -> bool`
     :   Is the record unmapped?

-        A record is considered unmapped if the strand is '*' - as per the minimap2 [`--paf-no-hit`][io-opts] parameter behaviour.
+        A record is considered unmapped if the strand is '*' (`pafpy.strand.Strand.Unmapped`) - as per the minimap2
+        [`--paf-no-hit`][io-opts] parameter behaviour.

         ## Example